Ya know what I hate?

 Well, that’s not quite fair.
 Sometimes they also talk about their children’s’ acquisitions as well as their carefully planned and supervised free time activities.

 For a while, this bumpkin was at a loss at these types of social functions, having nothing considered of value to say and all, but now I actually look forward to them.
-I’ll gracefully slide on into the midst of the group and wait for someone to politely ask me what WE’VE been up to?
+I’ll gracefully slide on into the midst of the group and wait for someone to politely ask me

 “Oh Sugar (sweet smile) we’ve been so frightfully busy what with the Alternative Lifestyle Implementation since as you may know we’ve located our domestic headquarters in the financially advantageous Rural Renewal area.